yktoo/yktoo.com/content/blog/0219/index.en.md

 ## Naturalisation Ceremony {#ceremony}

-The naturalisation ceremony (//naturalisatieceremonie//) is strictly mandatory, failure to attend which results in the decision of awarding Dutch nationality being withdrawn.
+The naturalisation ceremony ({{< fl "naturalisatieceremonie" >}}) is strictly mandatory, failure to attend which results in the decision of awarding Dutch nationality being withdrawn.
 From the procedure point of view, its most important part is a declaration of allegiance ([verklaring van verbondenheid][wiki:nl:Verklaring_van_verbondenheid]).

-Such ceremonies are regularly held by every municipality (//gemeente//), so for example in Amersfoort it [happens](http://www.amersfoort.nl/naturalisatieceremonie.html) once a month in the town-hall, //stadhuis//.
+Such ceremonies are regularly held by every municipality ({{< fl "gemeente" >}}), so for example in Amersfoort it [happens](http://www.amersfoort.nl/naturalisatieceremonie.html) once a month in the town-hall, {{< fl "stadhuis" >}}.

-As a side note, I'm noticing that I've considerably "turned Dutch" (//ingeburgerd//) over the last few years, and I like it.
+As a side note, I'm noticing that I've considerably "turned Dutch" ({{< fl "ingeburgerd" >}}) over the last few years, and I like it.
 I've grown so used to having a vast international network of friends, to the relaxed way of everyday life, to well-managed aspects of it, to friendly people and tidy streets, even to occasional minor downsides of it—that I can hardly imagine how it could be possible otherwise.
 The alternative reality is hard to settle in, but it's even harder to leave.

 So here you land in a calm and affable Dutch atmosphere, and you're offered a cake with a smile:
 ![](img:1.bp.blogspot.com/-VLrL2ffN43o/U1TMqx_jXyI/AAAAAAAAclM/77cvbH7eiiY/s1600/dsc03568.picasaweb.jpg:a)